 This particular shot has been called less of a shot and more of a full drink that needs to be downed quickly.
-This is largely because the preparation will include a half a pint of beer and yield a bit more than what normally fits into a shot glass.
+This is large because the preparation will include half a pint of beer and yield a bit more than what normally fits into a shot glass.

 The resulting drink, which is normally pounded down in a second or two, tastes a whole lot like Dr. Pepper—hence the name.
 This is definitely an exciting drink, both to observe and to consume!
 Though, maybe it’s also one that’s better left to the professionals at the bar to make.

 This French liqueur comes both in yellow and green shades and can vary in alcohol content and taste.
 Green Chartreuse, specifically, is pretty high in its ABV level (around 55%).
 Made with 130 herbs and other plants and spices macerated in alcohol, the liqueur is both sweet and spicy, all while being quite pungent.
 Yellow Chartreuse is very similar in its flavor profile to its green sibling, only a bit milder and sweeter.
 Its ABV level is a bit lower as well, around 40%.

 While this liqueur is often reserved for cocktails and other mixed drinks, its interesting and pungent flavor profile makes for a delightful shot.
 Being sweet as well, it’s not too rough going down.
 This liqueur isn’t cheap, however.
 Enjoy one or two shots, but think twice before buying several rounds for all your friends.